 Components of Weighted Average Cost of Capital (WACC)

 WACC is an important metric in the DCF (Discounted Cash Flow) valuation.
 It is the rate at which the company discounts the future cash flows to calculate the present value of the business.
-Components of WACC are: Market value of debt, Market value of equity, Cost of debt and Cost of equity
+Components of WACC are: Market value of debt, Market value of equity, Cost of Debt, and Cost of equity

 Build Cash Flow from Income Statement

 Also known as the indirect method of creating cash flow.
 It starts by taking the net profit from the income statement and adjusting it for non-cash items.
 To prepare cash flow from operating activities, we add back depreciation to EBIT.
-Thereafter, we calculate the cash flow from investing activities and cash flow from financing activities.
+After that, we calculate the cash flow from investing activities and cash flow from financing activities.

 Difference Between NPV and XNPV Function in Excel

-While using NPV function, one assumes that the payments to be made in future are on a regular basis.
+While using the NPV function, one assumes that the payments to be made in the future are on a regular basis.
 XNPV comes into use when we know the exact date of each cash flow.
 The excel function for this is XNPV (Rate, Cash Flows, Dates of Cash Flow)